cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/datacenters/DatacenterSimple.rst

 .. java:method:: protected void processVmMigrate(SimEvent ev, boolean ack)
    :outertype: DatacenterSimple

-   Process the event for a Broker thta wants to migrate a VM.
-This DatacenterSimple will then send the status back to the Broker.
+   Process the event from the Datacenter to migrate a VM.

    :param ev: information about the event just happened
    :param ack: indicates if the event's sender expects to receive an acknowledge message when the event finishes to be processed